-Brooke Jackson, Principal Principal, Center for Advanced Learning About Our School I am so excited.
-As I am writing this introduction, we have been authorized by the Los Angeles Unified School District (LAUSD) to continue our operation of Center for Advanced Learning through 2022.
-Just before our 2016-2017 winter break, I along with some of our staff and students were invited onto the Ellen DeGeneres national television show where our school was given \$50,000 in cash, a laptop computer for each of our 360 students, and a number of other items such as additional computers, tablet computers and various school and art supplies.
-Click here to View the Show on YouTube In large part this recognition and success is due to the performance of our outstanding students that emanates from the formula we use that includes great teachers, dedicated staff, state of the art student engagement, and the great participation of the parents of our students.
-I guess that's why we call ourselves the Center for Advanced Learning!
-Therefore, on behalf of the staff at the Center for Advanced Learning, I am happy to introduce you to Center for Advanced Learning.
+Brooke Jackson, Principal

+Principal, Center for Advanced Learning

+About Our School

+On behalf of the staff at the Center for Advanced Learning, I am happy to introduce you to Center for Advanced Learning.
 We look forward to an opportunity to provide a productive partnership with you to ensure our children can achieve their highest potential.

+Last year, the Los Angeles Unified School District renewed our authorization to operate until 2022.
+We were recognized and honored last year as an outstanding school by Ellen DeGeneres on her nationally televised show with a very substantial gift of cash and supplies to help us continue to deliver quality education to our students.

+Moreover, our continued success is due to the performance of our outstanding students that emanates from the formula we use that includes great teachers, dedicated staff, state of the art student engagement, and the great participation of the parents of our students.

-We recognize that in order to be successful in school, our children need support from both the home and school.
+Thus, we recognize that in order to be successful in school, our children need support from both the home and school.
 We know a strong partnership with you will make a great difference in your child's education.
 As partners, we share the responsibility for our children's success and want you to know that we will do our very best to carry out our responsibilities.
-At Center for Advanced Learning, we ask that you guide and support your child's learning by ensuring that he/she: Attends school daily and arrives on time, ready for the day's learning experience Completes all homework assignments given by teachers Reads daily to develop a love for reading and to improve literacy skills Shares school experiences with you so that you are aware of his/her school life Informs you if he/she needs additional support in any area or subject Knows that you expect him/her to succeed in school and go on to college We want our parents to consider joining our school volunteer program as our students can greatly benefit from your involvement and contributions to the school's program and its operations.
-We seek volunteers to help us with the following activities: Teacher-led instructional support, usually in the classroom Reading with children who need extra help School-wide events
+At Center for Advanced Learning, we ask that you guide and support your child's learning by ensuring that he/she:

+- $1. \ \ \text{Attends school daily and arrives on time, ready for the day's learning experience}$ - 2.
+Completes all homework assignments given by teachers - 3.
+Reads daily to develop a love for reading and to improve literacy skills - 4.
+Shares school experiences with you so that you are aware of his/her school life - 5.
+Informs you if he/she needs additional support in any area or subject - $\ensuremath{\mathsf{6}}.$ Knows that you expect him/her to succeed in school and go on to college

+We want our parents to consider joining our school volunteer program as our students can greatly benefit from your involvement and contributions to the school's program and its operations.
+We seek volunteers to help us with the following activities:

+- 1. Teacher-led instructional support, usually in the classroom - 2.
+Reading with children who need extra help - 3.
+School-wide events - 4.
+Student recognition events

-- 4. Student recognition events - 5.
-Outreach and recruitment of parent and community volunteers
+5. Outreach and recruitment of parent and community volunteers